sanyamjain3839-cloud/HR-RECRUITMENT-SIMULATION/README.md

 📌 Overview

 This project simulates an end-to-end recruitment process for hiring an HR Intern at TalentBridge Pvt.
-Ltd. It demonstrates practical application of HR concepts including resume screening, candidate evaluation, and interview design using a structured, data-driven approach.
+Ltd. using structured evaluation and Excel-Based scoring.
+It demonstrates practical application of HR concepts including resume screening, candidate evaluation, and interview design using a structured, data-driven approach.

 ---